PantherXOS/pantherx.org/_sections/software/3-online-accounts.md

   {% include image.html image="telegram_square.svg" alt="PantherX supports Telegram" type="logo" %}
 </div>

 Online accounts can be added, edited and monitored from a unified interface.
-This covers everything from the essentials such as mail, contacts, calendar, file synchronisation and various chat services, to Cryptocurrency wallets and API credentials to access popular exchange services.
+This covers everything from the essentials such as mail, contacts, calendar, file synchronization and various chat services, to Cryptocurrency wallets and API credentials to access popular exchange services.

 #### Secure Password Storage